 • Meeting Presentations 2019

-Mid America Immunization Coalition (MAIC) will work to ensure vaccine safety and trust are prioritized in order to promote immunization for all of greater Kansas City’s children, adolescents and adults against vaccine-preventable diseases.
+Mid America Immunization Coalition (MAIC) works to ensure vaccine safety and trust are prioritized in order to promote immunization for all of greater Kansas City’s children, adolescents and adults against vaccine-preventable diseases.
 This mission will be achieved through CARE: collaboration, advocacy, research and education.

 Are you interested in promoting vaccination?